guigiovine/pshell-asus-debloater/README.md

 ## Overview

 This PowerShell script is designed to debloat and optimize ASUS PCs by disabling unwanted services, scheduled tasks, and telemetry, as well as removing unnecessary applications.
-The script also provides options to modify the `hosts` file to block ASUS telemetry and other related domains, disable startup programs, and optimize power settings.
+The script also provides options to modify the `hosts` file to block ASUS telemetry and other related domains, disable startup programs, optimize power settings, and remove McAfee software.
 This tool can significantly improve the performance and reduce unwanted processes running in the background.

 ## Features